pyOpenSci/python-package-guide/index.md

 ### How this guide is created

 This guide is created by pyOpenSci through an extensive review process.
-Each page in the guide has been reviewed by experts in the broader Python packaging landscape including people from :
+Each page in the guide has been reviewed by experts in the broader Python packaging landscape including people from:

 - conda & conda-forge
 - the python packaging authority